AlfonsoAllen/HandsOnChaos/README.md

 - `R-scripts/` → Includes R scripts for solving dynamical systems and generating visualizations.
 - `Matlab-scripts/` → Contains MATLAB implementations for numerical simulations.
 - `Assignment_sheets/` → PDF or Markdown files with problem sets and exercises.
+- `Figures_videos/` → Stores visualizations generated from the R-scripts.

 ---